Organization Structure

 How do I join another organization as a user?

-You must be invited by a treasurer from that organization.
+You must be invited by a treasurer or leader from that organization.
 They'll create a member record for you and send an invitation to your email address.
 When you accept the invitation, your existing user account will be linked to the new organization, and you'll be able to switch between organizations using the organization switcher.

 What's the difference between a sub-troop and a family?